sap-tutorials/sap-build-process-automation/tutorials/spa-authorize-google-sdk/spa-authorize-google-sdk.md

 ### Use the service account activity

 The Authorize Google (Service Account) activity is used to authorize using service account and the same activity is supported on Desktop Agent 2.0 and Desktop Agent 3.0.
-Once the activity executes successfully, the bot is authorized to execute any subsequent google activities.
+Once the activity executes successfully, the bot is authorized to execute any subsequent Google activities.

 The Bot using Service Account Authorization doesn't require any human intervention such as providing the user consent or credentials.
 Hence this will be a suitable choice for unattended scenarios.